 Requests for updated documentation

 With the passage of time, and as a student’s personal and academic circumstances change, there may be a need for documentation beyond what was needed at first.
 The Coordinator’s role is always to work with the student to determine what accommodations, if any, are reasonable given each situation presented.

 Not all documentation policies are the same

 It should be noted that documentation policies differ from one institution to another.
-Disability Services’ documentation guidelines are designed to fit UTB and TSC and may not match those at other institutions.
+Disability Services’ documentation guidelines are designed to fit UTB and may not match those at other institutions.

 If a student plans to attend another institution after attending UTB or to take a standardized test (GRE, MCAT, etc.) administered by an outside agency, the student is advised to research those documentation requirements at least six months prior to the anticipated start or test date.
 Also, due to policy differences, it may not be appropriate for Disability Services to complete the paperwork required by standardized testing agencies.
 In such cases, the staff will explain the reasons why completing the supporting paperwork is not appropriate.